jess-keating/crowdfunding_backend/README.md

 - Supporters wanting to directly contribute to creative, local events

 **User Stories**
-1. As a **community organiser**, I want to create a fundraiser so I can gather financial support for my event production needs.
+1. As a **visitor**, I want to view open fundraisers so I can discover projects to support.
 2. As a **supporter**, I want to pledge to a fundraiser so I can help make a local event happen.
 3. As a **supporter**, I want to choose to pledge anonymously so I can keep my contribution private.
-4. As a **fundraiser owner**, I want to update my campaign details so I can keep supporters informed.
+4. As a **fundraiser owner**, I want to update my fundraiser details so I can keep supporters informed.
-5. As a **fundraiser owner**, I want to close my campaign when the funding target is met.
+5. As a **fundraiser owner**, I want to close my fundrasier when the funding target is met.

 ### Front End Pages/Functionality
 - **Home Page**